proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 you to display much information on a single page.

 In parallel, we tried to write a second theme suitable for touch devices.
-Touch devices requires much larger buttons and inputs.
-Else it is too difficult to tap them accurately, leaving users frustrated and dissatisfied after making mistakes.
+Touch devices require much larger buttons and inputs.
+Otherwise it is too difficult to tap them accurately, leaving users frustrated and dissatisfied after making mistakes.